Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 # Unity Mobile Notifications Package

-The runtime API is split into two classes AndroidNotificationCenter and iOSNotificationCenter which can be used to schedule and manage notifications for Android and iOS respectively (see appropriate sections for code samples).
+The runtime API is split into two parts `AndroidNotificationCenter` and `iOSNotificationCenter` which can be used to schedule and manage notifications for their respective platforms(see appropriate sections for code samples).
+A sample Project which implements a high level wrapper that allows sending notifications to both Android and iOS with the same API is available on our [GitHub page](https://github.com/Unity-Technologies/NotificationsSamples).

 **Supported features:**